raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 There are, of course, more compact (and faster) ways to implement this if we were writing a regular expression engine from the ground up, but since the computer is doing all the work for us, let's carry on.

+---

-Next, we'll implement shorthand character classes.
+### implementing shorthand character classes

+In addition to convenient operators like `?` and `+`, regexen also shorthand character classes--such as `\d`, `\w`, and `\s--to make regexen easy to write and read.

 In regexen, instead of associating shorthand character classes with their own symbols, the regexen syntax overloads the escape character `\` so that it usually means "Match this character as a character, ignoring any special meaning," but sometimes--as with `\d`, `\w`, and with `\s`--it means "match this shorthand character class."

 Fortunately, we left a back-door in our shunting yard function just for the purpose of overloading the escape character's behaviour.
 Here's the full configuration: